Inri5x5/RE_PyramidHead/JUSTIFICATION.md

 ### 3b: Realtime Cube Map.
 Describe how the cube map is created during the frame render and then used for a reflective object.
 Include code references to the generation of the cube map (3a should already describe the reflection process).

+You can see the real time cube map in the middle of "Reality World", where there is a reflective heart.
 Since it is a real-time cube map, I used a different framebuffer, which will generate a cubemap texture inside (`framebuffer/make_CubeMapframebuffer` line 69), where I generarte 6 textures for each faces.
 Then using a hard-coded placed camera (`main` line 55), and after binding the framebuffer, it switches over to 6 different side and render the scene as 6 different textures. (`main` line 90).
 Finally, the texture was passed to the object asa complete cubemap texture (`main` line 59).